Exclusive: Venezuela's PDVSA steps up fuel shipments to Cuba as shortages bite

 “There are more vessels setting sail to Cuba in the past two weeks,” said a ship supervisor working at a port on Venezuela’s western coast.
 “They are going in and out very fast,” he added without elaborating on details about PDVSA’s instructions.

-Sanctions Washington imposed last year on PDVSA and Cuba’s state-run Cubametales, with the aim of toppling Venezuelan leader Nicolas Maduro, hampered PDVSA’s oil shipments to Cuba, and the island’s energy crisis hit its key sugar industry this month with two mills halting operations in peak harvesting season.
+Sanctions imposed by Washington last year on PDVSA and Cuba’s state-run Cubametales, with the aim of toppling Venezuelan leader Nicolas Maduro, hampered PDVSA’s oil shipments to Cuba.
+The island’s energy crisis hit its key sugar industry this month with two mills halting operations in peak harvesting season.

 Cuba also has experienced hour-long lines at pumping stations, while in the far east of the island supply seems to have dried up.